GChristensen/enso-portable/readme.md

 The original source code of **Enso Community Edition** could be found here:
 [https://launchpad.net/enso/community-enso](https://launchpad.net/enso/community-enso) (you can download the original source without installing bazaar by using [this](https://bazaar.launchpad.net/%7Ecommunityenso/enso/community-enso/tarball/145?start_revid=145) link).

+#### Voice Recognition

+Enso can listen for your commands and run them without the quasimode.
+Currently this feature is available only in Windows and requires the `voicecmd` Enso module to be installed; if it is missing, the voice controls simply do not appear at the option pages and everything else works as usual.

+Spoken commands are prefixed with a keyword, `computer` by default.
+Saying

+    computer open notepad

+runs the same command as typing `open notepad` in the quasimode.
+Only the commands explicitly enabled for voice at the 'Your Commands' page are listened for.
+For commands that take an argument, the available arguments become a part of what can be said, so `open` with its list of applications lets you say `computer open google chrome` as one phrase.

+A command may also be marked as voice-only (spoken, but hidden from the quasimode suggestion list) or as requiring confirmation - such a command is held back until you answer `yes` or `no`, which is useful for anything that cannot be undone.

+Listening can be suspended and resumed by saying `computer stop listening` and `computer resume listening`.
+It also stops by itself while the workstation is locked.

+The keyword, the recognizer language, and other voice settings may be changed through the 'Custom Initialization' block at the Enso settings page.
+See the tutorial at the Enso option pages for the details.

 #### Mediaprobes

 Mediaprobes allow to create commands that automatically pass items found in filesystem